Looking for a Responsible Electronics Recycler? Here are Four Must-Ask Questions to Narrow the Field

 A good indicator of a recycler’s ability to do this is evidence of general and excess liability insurance as well as pollution liability and cyber security insurance.
 An insured recycler is able to protect you from and manage the potential financial risks associated with recycling electronic waste.

-With profits, privacy, and the planet on the line, asking these essential questions will get at the core of how a recycler does business and take the guesswork out of choosing an electronics recycler capable of responsibly processing your company’s end-of-life electronics.
+With profits, privacy and the planet on the line, asking these essential questions will get at the core of how a recycler does business and take the guesswork out of choosing an IT asset disposition company capable of responsibly processing your company’s end-of-life electronics.